The True Costs Of Owning A Second Home — Will Your Vacation Property Be Worth It?

 4. Repairs

-Your second home will need maintenance just like your primary residence.
-Experts recommend setting aside 1% of purchase price for repairs and upkeep every year.
+Your second home will need maintenance just like your primary residence, with the added challenge of the property being some distance away.
+Experts recommend setting aside 1% of purchase price for repairs and upkeep every year, and that doesn't include the cost of a property management service.

 5. Property Management

 The peace of mind that your second home is being taken care of even when you're not there, is priceless.
-Not only can a good property management service provide second home care, they can help you book and manage guest stays when you're not there enjoying it.
+A professional property management company can provide second home care like routine maintenance and weekly inspections if the home is unoccupied, and they can help you book and manage guest stays if the home is used as an investment property.

 6. Security